I am a software developer from France, currently living in Paris.

 Furthermore, I have participated in a number of events such as product reveals, press conferences or trade shows, as a technical supervisor or runner.
 Even though this was not always directly related to my day-to-day job, it trained me to work against the clock in stressful environments.

-I co-wrote and worked as a game designer and developer on Mirages of Winter, an iOS/Android adventure game that is yet to be released.
-Using Unity, I implemented the main game mechanics and created numerous tools and scripts for the artists and designers to build the game environment and its challenges.
+I co-wrote and worked as a game designer and lead developer on Mirages of Winter, an iOS adventure game.
+Using Unity, I implemented the main game mechanics and created numerous tools and scripts for the artists and designers to build the game environment and its puzzles.

 One of the main challenges I faced during the development of this game was creating a graphical pipeline that would allow us to have very few draw calls and optimal performances on mobile devices.
 This was achieved by creating custom shaders as well as atlasing and pooling tools.